funnydman/faceless-stack-overflow/README.md

 ![screenshot](screenshots/1.png)

-There is no any user information is shown.
+There is no any user information shown.
 Feel free to extend this script.
 Pull requests are welcome.